skift-org/skift/readme.md

 The skift operating system and its core components are licensed under the **MIT License**.

-The full text of the license is can be accessed via [this link](https://opensource.org/licenses/MIT) and is also included in the [license.md](license.md) file of this software package.
+The full text of the license can be accessed via [this link](https://opensource.org/licenses/MIT) and is also included in the [license.md](license.md) file of this software package.